TULYAREDDY/serverless-image-platform/README.md

 1. Serve the `index.html` file using any static file server (e.g., Live Server, Nginx, or Vercel).
 2. Ensure the backend is running locally on port `8000` to allow the duplicate detection API to function.

-## Future Improvements

-1. **Approximate Nearest Neighbor (ANN) Search:** As the dataset scales, linear iteration over the hash array will become a bottleneck.
-Integrating an ANN search index (like FAISS or pgvector in Supabase) would allow for O(log N) similarity lookups.
-2. **Serverless Migration:** The FastAPI backend can be containerized and deployed to a serverless platform (e.g., AWS Lambda, Google Cloud Run) to scale horizontally during high upload bursts.
-3. **Webhook Integration:** Implement Cloudinary webhooks to independently verify upload success and automatically sync the metadata to Supabase, eliminating the client-side database insertion entirely.